More Theme Parks and Water Parks

 Beijing Shijingshan Amusement Park

 Visited 2010.
 Consists of an old section that's terribly depressing, with lots of Disneyland rip-offs including Epcot's Spaceship Earth structure; and a new section with lots of theming on the surface, but not much behind.
-Rides in the new section are contemporary and worthwile.
+Rides in the new section are contemporary and worthwhile.

-Changzhou Dinosaur Park (near Shanghai)
+Changzhou Dinosaur Park

 Visited 2012.
 Don't skip the savage, mad-scientist roller coaster 'Dinoconda', if you dare.
 Besides that, the park offers lots of theming and the latest ride technology, but nothing too spectacular.
-Not bad.